 AD/HD (Attention Deficit Hyperactivity Disorder) Documentation Guidelines

-Students requesting to receive accommodations to mitigate symptoms of attention deficit-hyperactivity disorder (AD/HD) while at Cal Poly San Luis Obispo, please refer to the Disability Resource Center’s Documentation of AD/HD form
+Students requesting to receive accommodations to mitigate symptoms of attention deficit-hyperactivity disorder (AD/HD) while at Cal Poly San Luis Obispo, please refer to the Disability Resource Center’s Provider Verification of Disability Form

 Note that the DRC AD/HD form is not sufficient documentation to qualify a student for standardized exam accommodations, nor to receive medications, and does not guarantee receipt of accommodations outside of Cal Poly San Luis Obispo.